 Here were the 2021 Wellcare Part D plans:

 - Medicare Rx Select ($20 in our area)

-I'd say Mutual of Omaha is good choice for your clients that tend to go to small, private pharmacies.
-And we have a lot of clients like that who don't want to go to the chain pharmacies – they prefer that small, hometown service.
+Like previous years, Mutual of Omaha is a great choice for clients who like small, private pharmacies.
+We have a lot of clients who don't want to go to the chain pharmacies – they prefer that small, hometown service.